philgentric/klik/README.md

 Klik image windows supports jpeg, png, gif, animated gif, bmp, wbmp.

-Klik includes a (minimal) audio player with play lists!-)
+Klik includes an audio player with play lists that can load music from folders and import youtube URls

 Klik relies on your default system applications for:
 - video play